Girgias/php-rfcs/container-offset-behaviour.md

 As the `zend_class_arrayaccess_funcs` struct was only used by SPL, and it cannot fulfill its role anymore with the new dimension handlers, the struct is removed and alongside it the pointer to such a struct on the `zend_class_entry`.

+##### Throw an Error when trying to increment or decrement an object offset

+Incrementing/decrementing an object offset results in fetch operation, whereas using `+=`/`-=` uses a Read-Write sequence, and usually when acting on object properties this is what happens.

+The current limitation is because we do not have sufficient specialized VM opcodes for this specific case.
+Therefore, we propose to hard error, like we do for string offsets, so that if we do add the relevant opcodes we can properly support the Read-Write behaviour.

 ##### Changes to `ArrayObject`